hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And promises the Graces to impart.
 >
 > Bel.
-'Tis strange, if those in Graces can excel,
+It is strange, if those in Graces can excel,
 >
 > Whose motto is, "the basket and the bell".
 >